 A Douglas DC-3 ditches in Botany Bay after takeoff from Sydney Airport.
 All 25 people on board survive.

 On April 24, in the year 1994, A Douglas DC-3 ditches in Botany Bay after takeoff from Sydney Airport.
 All 25 people on board survive.
-This event is recorded as a Historical Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Historical Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts